Messaging apps in India: overview, usage, and current statistics

 In this article, we’ll take a look at the latest messaging user numbers in India, the current messaging trends, and at why Indians love WhatsApp so much.

 According to the latest broadband subscription numbers, India currently counts 825.3 million internet users.
-While this might sound like a lot in raw numbers, it means that only about 60 percent of India’s total population of 1.38 billion is online.
+While this might sound like a lot in raw numbers, it means that only about 60% of India’s total population of 1.38 billion is online.
 However, the growth rates are strong, and Prime Minister Narendra Modi’s “Digital India” campaign is showing results.
-In 2019, only 41 percent of the population had internet access.
+In 2019, only 41%t of the population had internet access.

 Currently, on average, Indians between the age of 16 to 64 spend about seven hours online each day.